 6. Letter from external referee (Upload .DOC or .PDF)

-Applicants should obtain one letter of reference from outside NYU from a colleague in a relevant field.
+Applicants should obtain one letter of reference from outside NYU from a senior colleague in a relevant field.
 Referees should be asked to comment on the potential of the project to have a significant impact on the field, the capacity of the project and the applicant to engage scholars in other disciplines, and the standing of the scholar in his or her field.
 References should not be requested from current or previous collaborators, dissertation advisors, personal friends, or mentors.

 Applications for the Faculty Research Fellowships are due no later than November 10, 2015.